DataDog/documentation/content/en/developers/dogstatsd/datagram_shell.md

   text: "Introduction to DogStatsD"
 - link: "developers/libraries"
   tag: "Documentation"
-  text: "Officials and Community-contributed API and DogStatsD client libraries"
+  text: "Official and Community created API and DogStatsD client libraries"
 - link: "https://github.com/DataDog/datadog-agent/tree/master/pkg/dogstatsd"
   tag: "GitHub"
   text: "DogStatsD source code"
 ---

 This section specifies the raw datagram format for metrics, events, and Service Checks that DogStatsD accepts.
-This isn't required reading if you're using any of [the DogStatsD client libraries][1]; however, if you want to write your own library, or use the shell to send metrics, then read on.
+This isn't required reading if you're using any of [the DogStatsD client libraries][1].
+However, if you want to write your own library, or use the shell to send metrics, then read on.

 {{< tabs >}}
 {{% tab "Metrics" %}}